mateoservent/coefeasy/README.md

 coefficients should follow a consistent design, the underlying knowledge to read the results of a regression can be quite technical and unambiguous in its presentation.
-Acknowledging this challenge, `coefeasy` offers a systematic solution, primarily serving linear, logistic, and multinomial models.
+Acknowledging this challenge, `coefeasy` offers a systematic solution, primarily serving linear and logistic models.
 However, its developmental trajectory is set to incorporate advanced models.
 As evidence-based decision making continues to gain importance, `coefeasy` aims to help close the knowledge gap, providing clear and accessible statistical learning, and reinforcing the importance of both automation and accessibility in contemporary data science.

 ## Installation